smart-edge-open/edgeapps/applications/openvino/README.md

 Then re-deploy after the consumer has been terminated completely (Use `kubectl get pods` to check termination status).
 #### 2. After deployment, Traffic from external server does not receive in Consumer pod.
-Install tcpdump on controller
+Install tcpdump on controller.
-Use command to capture log
+Use command to capture log:
 ```shell
     kubectl ko tcpdump default/openvino-cons-app-xxxx port 5000
 ```
-Pod name could use below command to get.
+Pod name could be got use below command:
 ```shell
     kubectl get po
 ```